khoih-prog/WiFiWebServer_RTL8720/README.md

  3. Fix bug related to usage of Arduino String
  4. Optimize library code and examples by using **reference-passing instead of value-passing**.
  5. Change from `arduino.cc` to `arduino.tips` in examples
+ 6. Add astyle using `allman` style.
+Restyle the library

 ---